Many or all companies we feature compensate us. Compensation and editorial

 Peer-to-peer lending

 Peer-to-peer lending involves borrowing from an individual or group instead of a financial institution.
-It’s somewhat similar to borrowing from family or friends, but it’s a more formal setup with strict repayment terms and has the added anonymity benefit.
+It’s somewhat similar to borrowing from family or friends, but it’s a more formal setup with strict repayment terms and has the benefit of anonymity.

 0% or low-interest credit cards